camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 description: "To upgrade to a more recent version of the Camunda Helm charts, there are certain things you need to keep in mind."
 ---

+:::note
-To upgrade to a more recent version of the Camunda Helm charts, there are certain things you need to keep in mind.
+When upgrading to a new version of the Camunda 8 Helm charts, we recommend updating to the **latest patch** release of the next **major** version of the chart.

-:::caution

-Ensure to review the [instructions for a specific version](#version-update-instructions) before starting the actual upgrade.
+For example, if the current Helm chart version is 10.x.x, and the latest next major version is 11.0.1, the recommended upgrade is to 11.0.1 (not 11.0.0).
 :::

+To upgrade to a more recent version of the Camunda Helm charts, review the [instructions for a specific version](#version-update-instructions).

 ### Upgrading where Identity disabled